 Failure to complete the relevant registration process will mean that the occasion will not be counted as a qualifying session.
 It is not permitted to register on behalf of another student.
 Any disregard for this rule will result in disciplinary action being taken.

-The dress code is basically what you would be permitted to wear in Court.
-Students should wear a dark suit, shirt and a dark tie or blouse.
-A dark dress or skirt should be of appropriate length and worn with a jacket.
+Unless otherwise stated in the booking or event information, the dress code for all qualifying sessions is basically what you would be permitted to wear in court.
+This means a dark suit, with a shirt and a dark tie, blouse or formal top, as appropriate.
+A dark dress or skirt is acceptable but should be no shorter than knee length and must be worn with a jacket.
 When gowns are required for a qualifying session, they will be made available in the cloakrooms.
 They must be returned at the end of the evening.
 Entry will be refused to any student who is not dressed appropriately.

 Lateness and Non-Attendance